 LISD is committed to student safety.
-The RAPTOR system is one piece of the district’s security measures and is already in use at LISD elementary campuses.
-Secondary campuses have security cameras in place and will now use RAPTOR based on recommendations from the district’s security assessment.
+The RAPTOR system is one piece of the district’s security measures.

 Checking Students Out of School: Permit To Leave WITH a Parent Note: To facilitate this process please instruct your student to bring a note, signed by a parent/guardian, to the reception office prior to the beginning of 2nd period.
 Students will immediately receive a permit to leave that will enable them to sign-out at the reception office and meet their parent/guardian in the front parking lot.
 There will be no need to come in the building to sign them out when they use this check-out process.

-Permit To Leave WITHOUT a Parent Note: If the need arises during the school day for a student to leave campus, and he/she does not have a note from a parent/guardian, a parent/guardian must come to the receptionist desk, provide a photo ID, and sign-out the student.
+Permit To Leave WITHOUT a Parent Note: We are unable to accept phone calls for a student release.
+If the need arises during the school day for a student to leave campus, and he/she does not have a note from a parent/guardian, a parent/guardian must come to the receptionist desk, provide a photo ID, and sign-out the student.
 For your student's safety, permits to leave will not be delivered until you come in the building and show your photo ID.
-As such, we are unable to accept phone calls for student release.
 Please be advised that there may be a delay in this process depending on the availability of staff to deliver a permit to leave.
 We strongly encourage you to adopt the first option as it is the most efficient method to have your student released from school.

 Please encourage your student to come to school with everything they need for the day.
+To minimize disruption of instructional time, we are no longer able to send a pass to your student to retrieve items left in the reception office.
 This includes lunch/lunch money, school supplies, homework, athletic equipment, etc. However, we understand that occasionally the need arises to drop off an item.
-You may drop off items at the receptionist desk for retrieval by your student.
-To minimize disruption of instructional time, we are no longer able to send a pass to your student to retrieve items.
-After dropping off items in the front office, parents should communicate with their student and ask them to retrieve the item during passing periods or lunch.
+You may drop off items at the table in the receptionist office for retrieval by your student.
+After dropping off items in the front office, parents will need to communicate with their student and ask them to retrieve the item during passing periods or lunch.